-Application for approval of the Healthe Care Burnie Pty Ltd - North West Private Hospital Nurses' Enterprise Agreement 2022
+Application for approval of the Healthe Care Burnie Pty Ltd - North West Private Hospital Nurses' Enterprise Agreement 2024 - Approved with variation under s 218A

-[1] An application has been made for approval of an enterprise agreement known as the Healthe Care Burnie Pty Ltd - North West Private Hospital Nurses' Enterprise Agreement 2022 (Agreement).
-The application was made pursuant to section 185 of the Fair Work Act 2009 (Act).
-The Agreement is a single enterprise agreement.

-[2] I am satisfied that each of the requirements of sections 186, 187 and 188 as are relevant to this application for approval have been met.

-[3] The Australian Nursing and Midwifery Federation and the Health Services Union, both being a bargaining representative for the Agreement, have each given notice under section 183 of the Act that it wants the Agreement to cover the organisation.
-In accordance with subsection 201(2) of the Act, I note that the Agreement covers each organisation.
+- [1] Healthe Care Burnie Pty Ltd (ABN: 34121815807) has applied for approval of an enterprise agreement known as the Healthe Care Burnie Pty Ltd North West Private Hospital Nurses' Enterprise Agreement 2024 under s 185 of the Fair Work Act 2009. - [2] The Agreement is a single enterprise agreement. - [3] I observe that the following clauses are likely to be inconsistent with the National Employment Standards: - Clause 43 Regarding personal leave (evidence) - Clause 43(c) Regarding carers leave (notice) - Appendix A.10 Regarding deductions - [4] I note clause 8 of the Agreement, which gives precedence to the NES and am satisfied that the more beneficial entitlements of the NES will prevail where there is an inconsistency between the Agreement and the NES. - [5] I am satisfied that each requirement of ss186, 187 and 188 as are relevant to this application for approval have been met. - [6] The Australian Nursing and Midwifery Federation (ANMF) and the Health Services Union (HSU) both lodged Form F18 statutory declarations giving notice under s 183 of the Act that they want the Agreement to cover them.
+In accordance with s 201(2) of the Act, I note the Agreement covers the unions.

-[4] The Agreement is approved and, in accordance with section 54 of the Act, will operate from 28 September 2022.
-The nominal expiry date of the Agreement is 1 August 2024.
+- [7] The Agreement is approved and, in accordance with s 54 of the Act, will operate from 15 April 2025. - [8] In accordance with clause 6(a), the nominal expiry date of the Agreement is 30 June 2027.